AlexVasegaard/EOS/README.md

 - scoring_method (can be 1 = TOPSIS, 2 = ELECTRE, 3 = naive scoring method WSA)
 - solution_method (can be "gurobi", "PuLP", "cplex", or "DAG")
 - criteria_weights (relevant for TOPSIS, ELECTRE, and WSA), e.g. np.array([1,0,1,0,0,0,1,1,1])
-- threshold_parameters (relevant for ELECTRE), e.g. np.array([[0, 2, 2, 0, 0,0,0,0],[50,5,5,5,1, 1000, 0, 2], [1000, 40, 40, 15, 2, 10000, 13, 5]])
+- threshold_parameters (relevant for ELECTRE), e.g. np.array([[0,0,1000],[0,0,40],[0,0,40],[0,0,15],[0,0,4],[0,0,20000],[0,0,1], [0,0,1]]) Note, it is the indifference, preference, and veto threshold variables assigned for each criteria.
 - alpha a scalar, it is the factor with which scores are taken to the power of.
-It basically represent the level with which one trusts the average score - it supplies the DM with ratio evaluation ability.
+It basically represent the level with which one trusts the computed score - it supplies the DM with ratio evaluation ability.
 Default value is 1 meaning this is negleted.

 Note, the order with which criteria are presented in the criteria weights and threshold_parameters arguments are:
 - area,